taskcluster/azure-blob-storage/README.md

 When a blob is loaded, it is validated against the schema with which it was stored.

-When a blob is written (via `create`, `modify`, or `append`), it is validated against the current schema.
-Thus operations that modify an existing blob are responsible for detecting and "upgrading" any old data structures.
+When a blob is written (via `create`), it is validated against the current schema.
+However, note that an existing object cannot be modified to a more recent schema version.
+This is [a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1534446).

 ### DataBlockBlob and AppendDataBlob